alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ATNavBarButton](https://github.com/apptality/ATNavBarButton) - A sub-class of UIBarButtonItem to insert custom buttons or indicatorView into your navigationBar with one line of code.
 * [BFNavigationBarDrawer](https://github.com/DrummerB/BFNavigationBarDrawer) - A UIToolbar subclass that can easily be displayed below a UINavigationBar, similarly to the playlist view in the Music app.
 * [BLKFlexibleHeightBar](https://github.com/bryankeller/BLKFlexibleHeightBar) - Create condensing header bars like those seen in the Facebook, Square Cash, and Safari iOS apps.
+* [BMASpinningLabel](https://github.com/badoo/BMASpinningLabel) - BMASpinningLabel is an UI component which provides easy way for displaying and animating text inside it.
 * [BMYScrollableNavigationBar](https://github.com/beamly/BMYScrollableNavigationBar) - Facebook-style scrollable navigation bar.
 * [CRGradientNavigationBar](https://github.com/chroman/CRGradientNavigationBar)
 * [CRNavigationController](https://github.com/croberts22/CRNavigationController)